 What talk types do you want?

-Experience reports can be anonymised if company approval is unavailable until speaker acceptance ("a retailer", "a financial services firm").
-We prioritise career experiences and organisation experiences equally, and we don't accept any theoretical talks.
-AI has replaced them.
+Organisation experiences and career experiences need to specify the organisations involved in some way.
+They can be anonymised if company approval is unavailable ("a large retailer", "a startup fintech").
+We don't accept any theoretical talks, as AI has replaced them.

 What workshop types do you want?